International Tax, Accounting and Law Firm in Hungary

 Foreign companies based not just in the European Union, but also in third countries may register for Value Added Tax (VAT) in Hungary.
 In certain cases VAT registration is compulsory while some companies register voluntarily in the interest of being able to reclaim the Hungarian VAT they incurred in the course of their business activity.
 The following overview of the VAT registration process describes the documents to be filed and the steps to be taken.

 Registration for VAT is mandatory when the supply of the foreign company is deemed to be effected in Hungary pursuant to the Hungarian VAT Act and the reverse charge mechanism does not apply.

 However, foreign companies may also voluntarily register in order to be able reclaim Hungarian VAT in a timely manner.
-This may be a good alternative as compared to the general VAT refund procedure for non-EU countries, which allows only companies from Lichtenstein, Switzerland, Norway and Serbia to reclaim Hungarian VAT in a rather lengthy and complicated process.
+This may be a good alternative as compared to the general VAT refund procedure for non-EU countries, which allows only companies from Lichtenstein, Switzerland, Norway, Serbia and Turkey to reclaim Hungarian VAT in a rather lengthy and complicated process.
 Registration for VAT is not limited to specific countries and it is possible to register retroactively, which means that some companies register and file retrospective tax returns for several years back.
 It is to be noted however, that registration results in a surplus administrative burden for the company, because it will be treated as a Hungarian VAT taxpayer from an administrative point of view.